Table of Contents

 The zona reticularis produces androgens that are converted in the periphery to testosterone.
 Exogenous testosterone can be used as a replacement.

 In the medulla, the catecholamines epinephrine, norepinephrine and dopamine are released.
-Epinephrine acts to increase cardiac output through β1 adrenergic receptors in the heart increasing cardiac output.
+It is secreted in response to stress, also known as adrenaline.
+Epinephrine acts to increase cardiac output through β1 adrenergic receptors in the heartincreasing cardiac output.
 It also acts to increase vasoconstriction through the ɑ-adrenergic receptors.
 It can be used to treat anaphylaxis, cardiac arrest, glaucoma, and hypotension.

-Norepinephrine acts on both ɑ1,2 and β1, and it has a much greater effect on the ɑ receptors for vasoconstriction.
+Norepinephrine acts on both ɑ1,2 and β1adrenergic recepters, and it has a much+ greater effect on the ɑ receptors for vasoconstriction.
+It is also released in medulla in response to stress , also referred as stress hormone.
 It is used to treat shock and hypotension.

 Dopamine is often presented as a neurotransmitter but is commonly used in the acute setting.
 It acts on both ɑ and β receptors, it has a greater effect on cardiac function.
 It can be used to treat shock and heart failure.